AlayaNetwork/alaya-devdocs/website/docs/Development_guide.md

 title: Development guide
 sidebar_label: Development guide
 ---
-This section helps developers to quickly write, deploy and debug contracts on the Alaya network and develop various Dapp applications based on the contracts.
+This section helps developers to quickly write, deploy and debug contracts on the Alaya network and develop various DApp applications based on the contracts.

 ## What is DApp?

 A DApp is a decentralized application built on the blockchain.
 It usually consists of a series of contracts, an interactive front-end and a back-end service.

-## What a Dapp?
+## What a DApp?

 A DApp is a decentralized application build on the blockchain, usually consisting of a series of smart contracts, an interactive interface, and backend services.